Cougar softball splits in pod play

 The first game saw the Cougars take down the Trojans, a team that won the Region IX Tournament last year, 10-2 in five innings.
 WNCC out-hit Trinidad 14-4.

-The majority of the runs came in the first inning as the Cougars scored eight of their 10 runs as the last two coming in the second.
+The majority of the runs came in the first inning as the Cougars scored eight of their 10 runs with the last two coming in the second.

 Macyn Hartman singled to start WNCC off before Mackenzie Bakel got hit by a pitch.
 Lexi Butterfield loaded up the bases with a line drive single to left field.

-The first run came from Bella Coffman, who got hit by a pitch before Erin Hanafin brought two more runners in on a single to center field, bringing the score to 3-1 in the bottom of the first inning.
+The first run came from Bella Coffman, who got hit by a pitch, before Erin Hanafin brought two more runners in on a single to center field, bringing the score to 3-1 in the bottom of the first inning and no outs.

 Bases were loaded once more for the Cougars when Emma Schweitzer walked.
 DesaRae Woolsey cleared the bases on a triple to extend the lead to 6-1.